Our Team

 Electrical & Computer Engineer, PhD Student

-Makis was born in Athens.
-He received his Diploma for Electrical and Computer Engineering from the University of Patras in 2020.
+Gerasimos was born in Athens.
+He studied Electrical and Computer Engineering at the University of Patras, from where he received his diploma in 2020.

 CV